AlexGrossWhite/Codewars-solutions-CSharp/README.md

-My solutions to some of Codewars Katas.
+Some of my solutions to Codewars Katas.
+6kyu+

 Please use my code only to compare with yours.